Home / Reviews / AMD RX 9060 XT Review (2026): The Better Budget GPU

 The verdict up front

 The RX 9060 XT is the better budget GPU right now, especially in the 16GB variant.
-It out-rasters the RTX 5060 by around 10% at 1080p and up to 22% at 1440p, runs whisper quiet, and the 16GB model makes Nvidia’s 8GB cards look genuinely shortsighted.
-The 8GB version has the same VRAM problem as the RTX 5060, so go 16GB if you can.
+It out-rasters the RTX 5060 by around 10% at 1080p and up to 22% at 1440p, runs whisper-quiet, and the 16GB model makes Nvidia’s 8GB cards look shortsighted.
+The 8GB version suffers from the same VRAM limitations as the RTX 5060, so if you can, go 16GB.

-Buy it if: You want the best rasterization performance at this price point, you care about VRAM longevity, and you don’t need Nvidia’s DLSS ecosystem.
+Buy it if: You want the best rasterization performance at this price, care about VRAM longevity, and don’t need Nvidia’s DLSS ecosystem.

-Skip it if: You heavily play ray tracing-dependent games or are deep in the Nvidia/DLSS ecosystem.
+Skip it if: You heavily play ray tracing-dependent games or are invested in Nvidia features.

 Two versions, one right choice